chaw/r7rs-libs/README.md

 ## Rebottled

-Some smaller libraries, containing a single or few files:
+Some smaller libraries, containing a single or few files, ported from various
+sources:

 * cl-pdf - Port of a Common Lisp library for writing PDF files
 * cl-pdf-utils